albertsundjaja/ride_safety/README.md

 #### Use multiprocess method

-To quicken the preprocessing, it is better to take advantage of **multiprocessing**, please follow below steps to use multiprocessing instead of the preprocessing in the `prediction_template.ipynb`
+To quicken the preprocessing, it is better to take advantage of **multiprocessing**, please follow below steps to use multiprocess

-fill in the path to the data in `multiprocess_extraction.py`
+fill in the path to the data in `multiprocess_extraction.py` (it is assumed that the `measurements.csv` and `labels.csv` follow the same format as the one in the training data provided)

 ```
 # load data to be predicted